Ismael Kanater

-Ismaïl Abou El Kanater (إسماعيل أبو القناطر; born 1957) is a Moroccan actor.
-He participated in several Moroccan and foreign films and series.
+Ismaïl Abou El Kanater (إسماعيل أبو القناطر; 1956 or 1957 – 20 February 2026) was a Moroccan actor.
+He participated in several Moroccan and foreign films and television series.

 Career

 Ismail began his artistic career through training at the Conservatory in Casablanca.
 He studied alongside Aziz Saadallah, Khadija Asad and others, and participated as an actor in the plays (The Ghoul) and (Our Right to Land).
 In the early seventies, he participated, along with Conservatoire students, in founding the (Pocket Theater) troupe and undertaking a theatrical tour in Algeria.
-In 1973, he worked in the plays of Tayeb Saddiki such as (Maqamat Badi Al-Zaman Al-Hamdani), (Sidi Abdel-Rahman Al-Majdoub) and (Al-Sufoud), and in some television sketches by the late director Hamid Bin Al-Sharif, in addition to a dramatic work entitled (The Deserted Village), accompanied by Khadija Asad and Al-Shuaiba Al-Athrawi, Touriya Jabrane, and zhour maamri.
-He also participated with the director Abd al-Rahman al-Khayyat in the play (Dirham al-Halal) alongside Naima al-Mashriqi, Aziz Mawhoub and others, and in a television movie a person whose role is only he and Naima al-Mashriqi and directed by the husband of the latter.
+In 1973, he worked in the plays of Tayeb Saddiki such as (Maqamat Badi Al-Zaman Al-Hamdani), (Sidi Abdel-Rahman Al-Majdoub) and (Al-Sufoud), and in some television sketches by the late director Hamid Bin Al-Sharif, in addition to a dramatic work entitled (The Deserted Village), accompanied by Khadija Asad and Al-Shuaiba Al-Athrawi, Touriya Jabrane, and Zhour Maamri.
+He also participated with the director Abd al-Rahman al-Khayyat in the play (Dirham al-Halal) alongside Naima al-Mashriqi, Aziz Mawhoub and others, and in a television movie as a person whose role is only he and Naima al-Mashriqi and directed by the husband of the latter.